choilab/IBT610-CompGen/2025-Fall/khnam/Compgen_Assignment_1113.md

 ### 1. View Summary Statistics (Terminal Command)

-In your notebook's Ubuntu terminal, navigate to your Roary results folder and use `cat` to display the summary file.
+In notebook's Ubuntu terminal, navigate to your Roary results folder and use `cat` to display the summary file.

 ```bash
 # (base) user@LAPTOP:~$